 If you are in the midst of a family law case or one could be approaching, know that the words you put on paper today may very well be brought up in Court tomorrow.
 Your communications with your spouse or ex-spouse will be combed through and used either by your attorney or by your spouse’s attorney.
 If the communication is relevant to the case, it may very well wind up before a judge or jury.

 Choose your words carefully and understand that once written, those words will be tied to you and possibly used to judge you.
-Using expletives may make you feel like you're relieving stress or making your point at the time, but it's never fun to have to them read aloud while on the witness stand.
-Attorney: "And then what did you say to the mother of your children?"
-Witness: "I said, 'go f$@# yourself.'"
+Using expletives may make you feel like you’re relieving stress or making your point at the time, but it’s never fun to have to them read aloud while on the witness stand.
+Attorney: “And then what did you say to the mother of your children?”
+Witness: “I said, ‘go [email protected]# yourself.'”

 Being difficult to deal with simply for the sake of frustrating your ex or soon-to-be ex will not read well on paper later when you are trying to persuade the court to rule in your favor.
 Posting commentary publicly on your facebook wall about your family foibles rarely resolves any issue with the other party and generally only further exacerbates the situation.
 If you rely on your friends and family for support during your family law case, as you should, having an “old fashion” face-to-face visit not only eliminates the need to put your business out publicly on the internet, but will likely give you more of the support you’re looking for in the first place.
 Emoticons do not replace actual tears.